-The increase in the Company's treasury, in addition to funding the Company's working capital for general operations, has allowed the Company to implement an extensive drilling program on its Gold Range Property in Arizona, USA.
-The Company has sufficient working capital to conduct measured low-cost surface exploration programs at Gold Range without the need for financing.
-Near and midterm objectives will include low-cost advancement of surface targets in preparation for drill testing to be conducted once market conditions allow further financing opportunities.

-• With respect to the Gibson Prospect, to date the Company has expended \$293,500 on exploration activities.
+- Although there are opportunities to further explore the Gold Range Property in Arizona, USA, the Company only has sufficient working capital to conduct measured low-cost surface exploration programs at Gold Range without the need for financing.
+Near and midterm objectives will include low-cost advancement of surface targets in preparation for drill testing to be conducted once market conditions allow further financing opportunities. - With respect to the Gibson Prospect, to date the Company has expended \$293,500 on exploration activities.
 Due to limited resources, including manpower, the Company has focussed its attention on exploration activities on the Gold Range property discussed above.
 The Company continues to hold core claims which expire January 2029, keeping possibilities open for the Company to find a third-party partner to further the exploration program.